Images related to the history and construction of Hokule’a and its subsequent voyages.

 Throughout Polynesia and Oceania in general, canoes have been, and in some cases still are, a primary means of transportation between islands.
 They also serve as an essential method for fishing along the shores.
 Some canoes were specifically designed to accommodate a large number of warriors for the purpose of waging war and conquering other islands.
 The size and construction of canoes were greatly influenced by the materials available on each particular island.
 For example, Hawaii was able to build large voyaging or war canoes using the renowned Koa tree.
 Meanwhile, the Māori in New Zealand constructed war canoes, known as "Waka Taua," that could be up to 130 feet long, utilizing the massive Kauri or Totara trees.
 While most canoes, regardless of size, were dugouts, some, particularly in Samoa , were built using plank construction.

-Over the last 30 years, I have gathered thousands of pictures illustrating Polynesian canoes, ranging from small fishing canoes to war and voyaging canoes, as well as models of these canoes.
-It will be a labor of love to list the bulk of them, but I plan to share the most interesting ones over time and list them by island at a later stage.
+Over the last 30 years, I have collected thousands of pictures of Polynesian canoes, including full-size examples, models, and representations in prints and paintings, both ancient and contemporary.
+It will be a labor of love to catalog the majority of these images.
+However, I plan to share the most interesting ones gradually and organize them by island at a later stage.

 A beautiful model canoe